Upabjojr/sympy/docs/modules/printing.rst

 Fortran Printing
 ----------------

-The ``fcode`` function translates a diofant expression into Fortran code.
+The ``fcode`` function translates a sympy expression into Fortran code.
 The main purpose is to take away the burden of manually translating long mathematical expressions.
 Therefore the resulting expression should also require no (or very little) manual tweaking to make it compilable.
 The optional arguments of ``fcode`` can be used to fine-tune the behavior of ``fcode`` in such a way that manual changes in the result are no longer needed.

-.. module:: diofant.printing.fcode
+.. module:: sympy.printing.fcode
 .. autofunction:: fcode
 .. autoclass:: FCodePrinter
    :members: